 5. Individual Program Plan/Individualized Family Service Plan

-All services provided through the regional center area a result of a planning team that included the client, family members, others invited by the client (or the client’s legal representative) and a San Gabriel/Pomona Regional Center Service Coordinator.
-For those under the age of three years (0 through 2 years) participating in the Early Start program, the planning team will develop an Individualized Family Service Plan (IFSP).
-For those clients three years old and older, the planning team will develop an Individual Program Plan (IPP).
+All services provided through the regional center are a result of a planning team decision that included the individual served by SG/PRC, his or her family member(s), others invited by the individual (or that person’s legal representative) and a San Gabriel/Pomona Regional Center Service Coordinator or representative.
+For those under the age of three years (birth through 2 years of age) participating in the Early Start program, the planning team will develop an Individualized Family Service Plan (IFSP).
+For those three years old and older, the planning team will develop an Individual Program Plan (IPP).

 6. Utilization of Services/Expenditures